Vilsepi/next-trains/README.md

 - Tikkurila - Helsinki: http://train.heap.fi/?from=TKL&to=HKI
 - Tikkurila - Tampere: http://train.heap.fi/?from=TKL&to=TPE

+The value for the query parameter is the `stationShortCode` of the station you want.
 For a complete list of station identifiers, see [list of stations](https://rata.digitraffic.fi/api/v1/metadata/stations).

 ## Attribution